resolver-bfs/maven-resolver/src/site/markdown/smart-checksum-strategies.md

 ## Non-standard `X-` headers

 Maven Central emit headers `x-checksum-sha1` and `x-checksum-md5` along with artifact response.
-Google GCS on the other hand uses `x-goog-meta-checksum-sha1` and `x-goog-meta-checksum-md5` heaers.
+Google GCS on the other hand uses `x-goog-meta-checksum-sha1` and `x-goog-meta-checksum-md5` headers.
 Resolver will detect these and use their value.

-Emitted by: Maven Central and some MRMs and .
-Kinda , maybe by some others as well.
+Emitted by: Maven Central, GCS, some CDNs, and more.

-$$

 ## Digest Headers (draft)